agiliq/essential-python-tools/source/deployment/example_of_django_deployment.rst

     $ ps ax | grep gunicorn

+This command lists all the processes running with gunicorn

-To check if the app is serving by gunicorn , do curl
+To check if the app is running , let's do curl

 .. code-block:: shell

     $ curl 0.0.0.0:8000

+.. this will show if the app is running or not

-let’s restart our nginx
+After configuring gunicorn with supervisor, let's restart our nginx

 .. code-block:: shell